Sweet Music

 Another morning.

-Tzina takes me by the hand and leads me into the art and music room.
+Tzina takes me by the hand and leads me into the blue art and music room.

 I’m not moving fast enough for her.